SV Darmstadt 98: Rise to the Bundesliga

 After winning the 2010–11 Regionalliga Süd in dramatic fashion, Darmstadt were promoted to the 3.
 Liga.
 In 2012, Dirk Schuster was appointed as head coach, and he signed Darmstadt's future captain, Aytaç Sulu.
 In the 2012–13 season, the club was initially relegated but their fiercest rivals Kickers Offenbach were refused a 3.
 Liga licence due to going into administration and were relegated to the Regionalliga instead.
 Darmstadt 98 took Offenbach's place.

 In 2013–14, having finished third in league and thus gaining entry into the promotion-relegation play-offs, Darmstadt defeated Arminia Bielefeld in the second leg through away goals after losing 1–3 in the first leg at home to secure promotion to 2.
 Bundesliga for the first time in 21 years in dramatic circumstances.

 In the following 2.
 Bundesliga season, Darmstadt secured the second-place position in the league and therefore promotion to the Bundesliga after a 33-year absence.
 In their final league match, against FC St. Pauli, the club won 1–0 at home through a 70th minute free-kick by Tobias Kempe.
-This was the second consecutive promotion for the team, led again by coach Schuster and captain Sulu.
+This was a second consecutive promotion for the team, led again by coach Schuster and captain Sulu.

 Darmstadt reached the Round of 16 of the 2015–16 DFB Pokal.
-On 8 March 2016, long-term fan Jonathan Heimes died of cancer and posthumously, Darmstadt's stadium was renamed into "Jonathan-Heimes-Stadion am Böllenfalltor" for the 2016–17 season.
+On 8 March 2016, long-term fan Jonathan Heimes died of cancer and, posthumously, Darmstadt's stadium was renamed as "Jonathan-Heimes-Stadion am Böllenfalltor" for the 2016–17 season.
 Darmstadt finished the 2015–16 season in 14th position, mainly due to a positive away record.